-This rotini pasta salad combines the flavors of a bacon avocado club with a fully loaded pasta salad.
-It’s a simply scrumptious side dish that will knock your socks off!
+This Pasta Salad with Avocado combines the flavors of a bacon avocado club with a fully loaded pasta salad.
+It’s a simply scrumptious rotini pasta salad recipe that will knock your socks off!

-Perfectly tangy with fresh pops of tomato and creamy avocado, this Italian pasta salad has all of the flavors you are craving.
+Perfectly tangy with fresh pops of tomato and creamy avocado, this loaded pasta salad has all of the flavors you are craving.

-While this recipe makes more than enough chicken bacon pasta salad for a full meal, you could enjoy a smaller serving with your favorite sandwich!
+While this rotini noodles recipe makes more than enough pasta salad with avocado for a full meal, you could enjoy a smaller serving with your favorite sandwich!

 Both are just as easy to throw together and ready in under 30 minutes.